iyzg/iyzg.github.io/_posts/2020-04-12-the-journey-continues.md

 ## Stats

-I always see questions like "How many problems do you need to get to x rating?" or "How much do you need to practice everyday?", so I've decided to link some of my stats here for those interested on what I did to reach Expert.
+I always see questions like "How many problems do you need to get to x rating?" or "How much do you need to practice everyday?", so I've decided to link some of my stats here for those interested in what I did to reach Expert.

 ![Problems Solved by Kaunta organized by rating](/assets/04-12-2020/solved.png#center)